 Kate has managed the Centralized Recruitment project since joining the DM-CRL in 2019, an initiative to make sure that clinic patients and their families are made aware of ongoing research efforts.
 She also manages a variety of research studies within Developmental Medicine and the Translational Neuroscience Center.

 As the Executive Assistant to William Barbaresi, Polly Vernimen provides administrative support for the DM-CRL and works with DDM clinical and research administrative staff to ensure effective implementation of DM-CRL activities and objectives.

 Stephanie Jo Brewster is a licensed genetic counselor who has been active in the DM-CRL since its inception.
 She provides direct administrative oversight of all DM-CRL operations, drawing on her extensive experience with study coordination, project management, human subjects issues, and research infrastructure development.
 Ms. Brewster also serves as Director, Clinical Research Operations within the Translational Neuroscience Center and is a key member of the DM-CRL leadership team.

-Having joined the DM-CRL in 2022, Olivia provides administrative support to multiple arms of the DM-CRL, including the Program for Clinical Innovation, Centralized Recruitment, and the Operations Team.
-Olivia works with multiple teams to ensure that projects, meetings and deliverables run smoothly while managing resources for various individual research projects throughout the Division of Developmental Medicine.
+Emma joined the DM-CRL in 2023, she provides administrative support to multiple arms of the DM-CRL, including the Centralized Recruitment and the Operations Team.
+Emma works with multiple teams to ensure that projects, meetings and deliverables run smoothly while managing resources for various individual research projects throughout the Division of Developmental Medicine.